-The Institute supports archaeological fieldwork, archaeological science, material culture studies, and archaeological theory in an interdisciplinary framework.
-Since its inception, the Institute has played a particularly leading role in cognitive archaeology, broadly defined.
-It sponsors seminar series, workshops and international conferences.
+The Institute supports archaeological fieldwork, archaeological science, material culture studies and archaeological theory in an interdisciplinary framework.
+The Institute is committed to supporting new perspectives and ground-breaking research in archaeology.
+It sponsors research fellows, seminar series, workshops and international conferences.
 It produces the Cambridge Archaeological Journal and publishes peer-reviewed books of the highest quality across a range of subjects in the form of fieldwork monographs (McDonald Monographs) and thematic edited volumes (McDonald Conversations).

 The Institute provides an intellectual base for archaeologists at the University of Cambridge:

-- as a postdoctoral research institute within the Department of Archaeology and Anthropology.
+- as a postdoctoral research institute within the Department of Archaeology.
 In this role the Institute independently supports archaeological fieldwork, other archaeological research, research fellows, visiting scholars, conferences and publications.